| Currency | Polish złoty (PLN, zł) |

 | Super Reduced – 5% |

 Online marketplaces like Amazon or eBay are responsible for collecting and remitting the VAT on certain sales on their platforms.
+Marketplaces are responsible for the VAT when:

 Register for Non-Union OSS